yutinghuwu/Final-Project-SkillScanner/README.md

 A total of 1842 data profiles were scrapped from Linkedin (73% were data scientist) via API Rest.
 After Top50 skills per each job category were extracted, we got a total of 80 different skills.
-Refer to notebook "Get_skills.ipynb".
+Refer to notebook `Get_skills.ipynb`.

 ### 2.2 Provide data-driven insights by means of Exploratory Data Analysis.

 For this project step, data with job offers information was scrapped from Glassdoor resulting in a dataframe of 12782 rows and 16 columns.
-See notebook "Jobs_scrapping.ipynb"
+See notebook `Jobs_scrapping.ipynb`.

 ### 2.3.
 Build Machine Learning models to make a prediction of how a profile fits in each of the job roles.
 The predictions are made based on Machine Learning models, which can generate predictions by using skills data extracted from Linkedin and job announcements posted by employers in Glassdoor.